Danielle Harold — things you didn't know about the EastEnders star

-1. She admits she owes her career to Jamie Oliver
+Danielle Harold says she owes her career to Jamie Oliver

-Back in 2011 Danielle quit her job as a waitress and took part in Jamie's Dream School and, according to the actress, it is the best thing she ever did.
+Back in 2011, Danielle quit her job as a waitress and took part in Jamie's Dream School and, according to the actress, it is the best thing she ever did.
 She thrived on the show and won a scholarship, which she spent on a drama teacher.
 She then got an agent, which lead to her first audition, which just happened to be for the role of Lola in EastEnders.

 She was seriously ill as a teenager

 Getting a severe illness at just 15 meant that Danielle's schoolwork suffered and she ended up leaving school with only one GCSE.
-She told mirror.co.uk: "I was in year 10 when I fell ill and was in and out of hospital.
+She told Mirror.co.uk: "I was in year 10 when I fell ill and was in and out of hospital.
 At that point I just gave up and didn't try with GCSEs.

 "I didn't do well at school, I used to bunk off lessons a lot.
 I always felt frustrated because I couldn't understand maths and English.
 I knew I'd never get good grades, I was more into drama and sports."

 She had a tough childhood

-She told The People: "I didn’t grow up in a great area, it was tough sometimes.
+She told the Sunday People: "I didn’t grow up in a great area — it was a tough place to live at times.
 A local boy who lived a few streets away from me was out one night and ran into the wrong crowd.
 He was stabbed and died.